-2.2.4 A real, complete micromouse client
+2.3.3 A real micromouse client in C

 A real, complete micromouse client implemented in C can be found in the Bulebule micromouse project.
+This client executes the search algorithm that effectively runs in the Bulebule micromouse robot, implementing only the required functions to communicate with the Micromouse Maze Simulation server.

-To try that client you need to first clone the repository:
+To try that client you need to first download the Bulebule repository:

+'''

 git clone https://github.com/Theseus/bulebule.git

+'''